 - melting glaciers, rising sea levels, water pollution, and ocean acidification.

 - Extreme weather events stemming from climate change, such as droughts and floods.

 - Water management challenges, water and other resource rights issues, and cross-boundary disputes.

 - Solutions for mitigation.

 Why be a member?

 Members will have access to regularly scheduled, student-led dialogues that include faculty, experts, and community leaders.
-The Water and Climate Collective will also organize field trips and community service opportunities and coordinate and identify campus-wide lecture series and networking events.
+The Water and Climate Collective will organize field trips and community service opportunities, coordinate collaborations with other student organizations, identify campus-wide lecture series to participate in, and arrange networking events.

 The Water and Climate Collective provides a space for a wide range of students interested in examining water and climate issues to interact with like-minded peers from across the university and engage in educational outreach, volunteer opportunities, and networking events.